 Many auto accidents can actually be attributed to multiple parties, which can help you in numerous ways, the most important of which being your ability to recover additional compensation.
 However, proving the fault of multiple parties in a car crash can be a complicated legal matter.

-The following are some common causes of car collisions that a San Diego car wreck lawyer can help you identify:
+The following are some common causes of car collisions that an auto accident lawyer in San Diego can help you identify:

 California is a comparative fault state, which means responsibility for a crash can be divided among any and all parties at fault in the collision.
 If you’re found partially responsible for your San Diego car accident injuries, your compensation award will be reduced by the proportion of responsibility you’re found to hold.